REsidency Programs

 Artist in Residence

-Focusing on emerging artists, this program aims to provide space and materials to an artist looking to hone in their body of work and develop their glaze and ceramic material knowledge.
+Focusing on emerging artists, this program aims to provide space and materials to artists looking to hone in their body of work and develop their glaze and ceramic material knowledge.
 Residents aim to come out of this program with in depth glaze/material knowledge, personal business development, and a large body of work.
 Resident artists receive a monthly stipend, full glaze lab access, full material usage, full studio access, and paid teaching opportunities.

 Current REsidents